how to limit form entries in wpforms

 We hope this guide helped you learn how to limit your form entries by IP address, email, and unique answers.

-Next, you might be interested in learning how to save your form entries to Google sheets without writing a single line of code.
+Next, you might be interested in learning how to save your form entries to Google Sheets without writing a single line of code.
 And if you’re using our free version, make sure to turn on Lite Connect so you can store entries and unlock them once you upgrade to WPForms Pro.

 1. Hi Debby,